mykolamysak/CryptoCurrency/README.md

 ### Other projects 🐾

-Watch my other projects on my [GitHub](https://github.com/mykolamysak?tab=repositories).
+Watch other projects on my [GitHub](https://github.com/mykolamysak?tab=repositories).

 ## Contributing ➿